 The UBA Chairman was spot on.
 Matter of fact,

 according to World Bank estimates, remittance flows to low- and middle income countries would become their largest source of external financing this year.
+The international financial institution noted in

 its Migration and Development Brief that remittances to Sub-Saharan Africa grew almost 10 percent to $46 billion in 2018, supported by strong economic